telerik/xaml-docs/controls/raddatapager/visual-structure.md

 * __Previous Page Button__ - this button decrements the Pager's current page index and brings it on the previous page of data.

-* __Num____eric Page Buttons__ - this set of buttons lists the available pages and allows the user to go directly to the desired one.
+* __Numeric Page Buttons__ - this set of buttons lists the available pages and allows the user to go directly to the desired one.
 The toggled button marks the current page.

 * __Next Page Button__ - this button increments the Pager's current page index and brings it on the next page of data.